abhith/abhith.net/Blog/Dot Net Interview Questions and Answers/README.md

 > SELECT TOP 1 * FROM TABLENAME WHERE SALARY < (SELECT MAX(SALARY) FROM TABLENAME) ORDER BY SALARY DESC

+Of course there is another better solution, which is using SQL OFFSET-FETCH clause, which is
+> SELECT * FROM TABLENAME ORDER BY SALARY DESC OFFSET 1 ROWS FETCH NEXT 1 ROWS ONLY

 - [#2.1 CLR](#2.1)
 - [#2.2 Rate your SQL skill out of 10]()
 - [#2.3 Difference between procedure and function (SQL)]()